Saturday, December 23, 2017

 Whatever happened to his career?
 He played in quite a few successful movies such as Man In Black (though only the first one was good, I think), Independence Day and Enemy of the State, but also managed to unload some very crappy stuff.
 I leave it up to you where to put Suicide Squad or (shudder) Wild Wild West.

-(I actually did like Hancock, to be honest, but I might be the only one on this planet.)
+(I actually did like Hancock, to be honest, even though I might be the only person on this planet who does.)

 Still, Will's a good cop.
 Or tries to be.
 And the good part: he pulls it off.
 Will Smith aka officer Ward is just a human trying to stay alive, paying the rent, taking care of his family.
 (Euh, where's Jada?)